bakker/BK_Utils/README.md

 ### Same Pixel Resolution Calculator
-In order to generate images with the same amount of pixels, but varying aspect ratio (starting from the premis that the amount of pixels defines generation time).
+In order to generate images with the same amount of pixels, but varying aspect ratio (starting from the premise that the amount of pixels defines generation time).
 #### Inputs
 1. Base dimension in pixels
 2. Predefined aspect ratio: